adrvencon/minkowski-visualizer/README.md

 By default, the application will be available at: `http://127.0.0.1:5000`

+## Contributions

+This project was developed as part of an academic project and is not currently open to external contributions.
+Please feel free to fork the project or open an issue for feedback.

 ## License

 This project is licensed under the terms of the MIT License.